Package handle: Tape handle

-PSA tape handles can be built into the package structure or can also be added after package completion.
+PSA tape handles can be built into a box or bag structure or can also be added after package completion.

 Specialized application machinery is sometimes available.

 Bail handle

 A bail handle consists of an open loop with ends attached to the item or package, sometimes to fixed mounts or ears.
 Several designs are available: bails are typically made of metal (wire) or plastic.
 It is a type of package handle which may be used for carrying or hanging items such as cans, pails, or jars.

 Testing

 Several package testing options are available to packaging engineers to help determine the suitability of package handles.

 People can be used directly in an evaluation.
 Several different people can carry (and even abuse) handle and package options for subjective ratings.
 These can be compiled in a report.